zik-uralov/daily-jokes/joke_history.md

 - 2025-10-30 15:58:32: I'd tell you a joke about NAT but I would have to translate.
 - 2025-10-30 16:13:32: A programmer puts two glasses on his bedside table before going to sleep.
 A full one, in case he gets thirsty, and an empty one, in case he doesn't.
+- 2025-10-30 16:13:50: A programmer puts two glasses on his bedside table before going to sleep.
+A full one, in case he gets thirsty, and an empty one, in case he doesn't.